Ivanka Trump describes her life as the daughter of a potential US president, running the Trump empire, and building her own brand

 And as head of the Ivanka Trump lifestyle brand, she’s aiming to inspire women with articles about #WomenWhoWork while promoting her clothing, jewellery, and accessories line geared toward young professional women.

-In March, I spoke with Ivanka about her life, what it’s like running the Trump empire, and the challenges of building her own brand.
+Business Insider recently spoke with her about her life, what it’s like running the Trump empire, and the challenges of building her own brand.

 This interview has been condensed and edited for clarity.

-Well, in the capacity of a very proud daughter.
-Obviously to be able to see this transpiring, to watch him achieve so much as a politician -- and we're certainly not a family of politicians, and politics is certainly not our family business -- it's been amazing.
+Trump: Well, in the capacity of a very proud daughter.
+Obviously to be able to see this transpiring, to watch him achieve so much as a politician — and we’re certainly not a family of politicians, and politics is certainly not our family business — it’s been amazing.

 So it’s exciting for me to be able to be with him for major moments and stand by his side, and I’m very proud of him as a daughter and as somebody who’s worked beside him for the past decade at The Trump Organisation.

-Having young children always means that there's a fair amount of chaos at home, but that's part of the fun.
+Having toddlers always means that there’s a fair amount of chaos at home, but that’s part of the fun.
 And from a work perspective, we have projects under construction all over the world, including many right here in the US.

-We have the Old Post Office building on Pennsylvania Avenue -- the most sought-after hotel and redevelopment opportunity in the country, which we were awarded a couple of years ago -- that's under construction and opening in September.
+We have the Old Post Office building on Pennsylvania Avenue — the most sought after hotel and redevelopment opportunity in the country, which we were awarded a couple of years ago — that’s under construction and opening in the next six months in September.
 So that is a project that I am very, very focused on.

 We’re generating an enormous amount of content geared at this young professional woman, which has been resonating strongly.
 We also have been creating solution-oriented products for that same person that will help her transition in life through her many roles, whether they may be mother, girlfriend, professional, and really everything in between.